Witch trials in England: The witch trials

 In England, it was not as common as in some other nations to be accused of having attended a Witches' Sabbath or having made a Pact with Satan.
-The typical victim of an English witch trial was a poor old woman with a bad reputation, who were accused by her neighbours of having a familiar and of having injured or caused harm to other people's livestock by use of sorcery.
+The typical victim of an English witch trial was a poor old woman with a bad reputation, who was accused by her neighbours of having a familiar and of having injured or caused harm to other people's livestock by use of sorcery.

 About 500 people are estimated to have been executed for witchcraft in England.

+A small community, where people really know each other, is a place where small grudges and disagreements come to light.
+For St. Osyth, this was a small community who was ready to unleash those disagreements by sharing them with a judge, such as Justice Darcy, to gain something more from their peers.
+Many early English villages at this time depended on the barter system due to the poverty they were enlisted to, which is an explanation as to why begging was a part of many trials.
+People were so well versed in these skills, living them day to day, that they were ready to squabble in a court as they would have done in a market.
+Accusing someone as a witch was a quick and easy way to get back at someone who was resented by another.

 Normally, people sentenced for witchcraft in England were executed by hanging.
 An exception was made when the person had committed another crime for which people were executed by burning at the stake.
-For example, Mary Lakeland was burned at the stake in Ipswich on 9 September 1645 after having been judged for witchcraft, but she was not burned for the crime of witchcraft, but because she had used witchcraft to murder her husband, and the murder of a husband was defined as petty treason, for which the punishment was burning.
-That was also the reason to why Margaret Read of King's Lynn in 1590 and Mary Oliver of Norwich in 1659 were also executed by burning after having been sentenced for witchcraft.
+For example, when Mary Lakeland was burned at the stake in Ipswich on 9 September 1645 after having been judged for witchcraft, she was not burned for the crime of witchcraft, but because she had used witchcraft to murder her husband: this latter crime constituted petty treason, for which the punishment was burning.
+Similar logic justified the execution by burning of Margaret Read, of King's Lynn, in 1590; and of Mary Oliver, of Norwich, in 1659.
+Another example is Ursula Kemp who went through many accusations and ended up being hanged.
+She was known to reside in "the cage" during her trial.
+In medieval times, "the cage" which is a type of prison, was often a form of public humiliation and confinement used to punish criminals.
+The structure was typically a small, barred enclosure, sometimes suspended in public places like market squares or outside castles, where individuals were left exposed to the elements.
+It was not only a form of physical restraint but also served to publicly shame the prisoner, reinforcing the societal power dynamics of punishment and authority.

-Political and Religious Influences
+Political and religious influences

 Historian John Callow argues in his 2022 book, The Last Witches of England, that witchcraft trials and convictions were influenced by political and religious tension between nonconformist Whigs, on the one hand, and the adherents of Anglican Toryism, on the other hand, after the English Civil War.